Muthu-kesavan/weather-website/README.md

 # weather-website
-It's a basic website which gives the temperature and other details about various cities.
+It's a basic  weather website which gives the temperature and other details about various cities. which uses HTML and JAVASCRIPT and uses API to give the weather informations